andrew-voroshylo/Project/README.md

 button 1 give suggestion for SE region

-button 2 give suggestion for SE region
+button 2 give suggestion for SW region

-button 3 give suggestion for SE region
+button 3 give suggestion for NE region

-button 4 give suggestion for SE region
+button 4 give suggestion for NW region

 Use case for button 1 (give suggestion for SE region)